kenlies/libft-42-/README.md

 that had the test file in it (didn't copy) when I was done evaluating him. :,(

 It passes all testers, besides one little bug on split, that none of us could figure what causes it: run war machine and it aborts in all tests.
 Nonetheless all of the functions passed moulinette.
-Although one evaluator did not pass me on the third bonus function.

 - I've included the subject as always.